With 38 classes across six categories, the awards give you the opportunity to show off your work in strategy, creativity, innovation, skills and more.

 This can be a feature in print or digital format but must be inspirational and creative as a standalone piece of work without the context of other content alongside it.

 This class is for the demonstration of where great stories have contributed to the overall effectiveness of the communication.
+These could be in any format – written, video, podcasts – as long as they are by/supported by internal communication for the internal audience.

 Best Channel for Members/Stakeholders/Volunteers